Food and Journeys®

 • Cover, boil, then simmer for about 25 minutes or until the meat is cooked.

-• Remove the chicken from the pan and set the chicken stock for later.
+• Remove the chicken from the pan and set the chicken stock aside for later.

-• Once the chicken is cool enough to handle, separate the meat from the bones and tear them into smaller bits.
+• Once the chicken is cool enough to handle, separate the meat from the bones, then tear the meat into smaller pieces.

 Making sotanghon soup: